fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 ```

-Then, create a container using &lt;div&gt;, to render the gauge.
+Then, create a container using &lt;div&gt; to render the gauge.

 ```HTML
 <div id="widget-container">Widget will render here!</div>